CMPUT301W20T27/BUber/README.md

 Usage instructions in our **video demo [here](https://photos.app.goo.gl/gK63vDJ72ShFJrn9A).**

 ## FAQs:
-1. Do you support accept other forms of payment (e.g., PayPal, Debit, VISA, etc.)
+1. Do you accept other forms of payment (e.g., PayPal, Debit, VISA, etc.)

     _No, QR bucks is the only form of currency we accept at this time._